There's an old episode of The Simpsons in which Homer, upon seeing a video screen, cries "Television! Teacher, mother, secret lover!"

 Bang & Olufsen BeoVision 11 (2013)

-You'd expect a £5250 TV with a motorised pedestal stand and customisable grilles to be an exercise in style, but the BeoVision 11 refuted that suggestion with terrific picture presentation.
+You might expect a £5250 TV with a motorised pedestal stand and customisable grilles to be an exercise in style over substance, but the BeoVision 11 refuted that suggestion with terrific picture presentation.
 It balanced rich, nuanced colours with strong contrast, whilst displaying a composed hand with motion-handling.

 The sound was superb too, incorporating active stereo speakers that gave the audio a weight and authority rarely achieved by a flatscreen TV before or since.